 As much I support the KonMari Method, a quick warning, though.
 Don’t go overboard with decluttering!

-I always recommend decluttering alongside proper wardrobe planning.
+I always recommend decluttering based on a solid plan.
 Believe me, I’ve been there.
 And I still regret throwing out too many things I had to replace later.
 Planning your wardrobe first helps you decide what to keep and what to discard.
 Sounds complicated?
 Don’t worry.
 I guide you through the entire process:

 - Wardrobe Inventory: Questions Beyond “Does It Spark Joy?